Skip to main content

 Is Damas worth the price?

 At $$$$, Damas earns its price with a 2025 Michelin Plate and a track record dating to 2010, which is a long run in any dining market.
-The format — sharing plates, mezze, and mains like Quebec lamb shank — means the bill can flex depending on how much you order, so two people eating selectively will spend less than a table going full spread.
+The format — sharing plates, mezze, mains like Quebec lamb shank — means the bill can flex depending on how much you order, so two people eating selectively will spend less than a table going full spread.
 If Syrian cuisine is your target, there is no obvious $$$$-tier competitor in Montreal doing the same thing.

 What should a first-timer know about Damas?

 Damas moved to its current location on Ave Van Horne in Outremont in 2015, trading up to a much larger and more colourful space than its original footprint.
 The menu runs on a mezze-and-mains structure, so ordering is shared and communal rather than individual plates.
-Come with at least one other person to cover more of the menu, and factor in the $$$$ price range when budgeting.
+Come with at least one other person to cover more of the menu, factor in the $$$$ price range when budgeting.

 What should I order at Damas?

-The venue record calls out muhammara and beet mutabbal among the mezze, and the fattet mozat with Quebec lamb shank as a standout main.
+The venue record calls out muhammara and beet mutabbal among the mezze, the fattet mozat with Quebec lamb shank as a standout main.
 Order a range of mezze to start and anchor the table with at least one of the larger lamb dishes.
 Vegetarians have enough options to build a full meal from the mezze section alone.

 Is the tasting menu worth it at Damas?